Nice2HaveThings/NiceToHave/README.md

 # NiceToHave
-Some helpful little Tools
+Some helpful little Classes you don't need but which are really nice to have.

-TableOfContent:
+Content:
+* Decision.Statemachine: Simple Implementation of a State-Machine.
 * Utils.Require: Shortform for paramterchecks